 Grade Point Averages (GPA).
-The two types of grade point averages (GPA) are: semester and cumulative.
+There are two types of grade point averages (GPA): semester and cumulative.
 Semester GPA is calculated by multiplying the credits a course is worth by the number of points the earned grade is worth to give the total grade points for that course.
 Do this for each course taken in a semester.
 Add the points for all the courses taken that semester and divide by the total number of credits attempted for that semester.
 The cumulative GPA is calculated by dividing the total number of grade points earned at Casper College by the total number of semester credits earned.

-Incomplete.
+Incomplete Grade.
 An incomplete (I) is awarded when a student, for reasons beyond the student's control, is unable to finish the course and the student would otherwise have had a passing grade.
 A student who receives an incomplete must arrange with the instructor to complete the course.
-The student must submit a completed Incomplete Grade Contract to the Registrar's Office.
+To be eligible for an incomplete grade assignment, the following criteria must be met.